dbriones49/Windows-Server-2019/README.md

 ![image](https://github.com/user-attachments/assets/daf366d2-b675-48ae-8eb1-10233bd398f6)

-The steps are then repeated for the outbound predefined rules.
+The steps are then repeated for the outbound predefined rules for ADDS,  File and Print sharing, and WMI.